openstreetmap/iD/API.md

 which makes hot code replacement tricky.
 (ES6 module exports are [immutable live bindings](http://www.2ality.com/2015/07/es6-module-exports.html)).
-Because of this, the parts of iD which are designed for customization are exported as live bound objects that can be overriden at runtime _before initializing the iD context_.
+Because of this, the parts of iD which are designed for customization are exported as live bound objects that can be overridden at runtime _before initializing the iD context_.

 ### Services